By using our website, you agree to our use of cookies (Visit our privacy policy).

 Freelance voice actors often invest in their own equipment and work from a home studio.

-Basic recording equipment is relatively inexpensive today, very much within reach compared to just a decade ago.
+Basic recording equipment is relatively inexpensive today compared to ten or twenty years ago.

-Professional-grade equipment however can go well into the tens, if not hundreds of thousands, depending how far you want to go…
+On the other hand, professional-grade equipment can go well into the tens, if not hundreds of thousands.

-Microphones are arguably one of the most important pieces of equipment for voice actors.
+Microphones are one of the most important pieces of voice acting equipment.

-Mics are available at various price points, and new voice actors may upgrade their mic (often from a USB microphone to an XLR mic) after some career development.
+New voice actors often upgrade from a USB microphone to an XLR mic after some career development.

 Many of the best options cost several hundred or even some thousands of dollars, while budget mics are available for less than $100.